drexly/DeepDrive/README.md

 Applied Embedded Deep Learning (based on Fully-Convolutional Network Alexnet-Cityscapes-HD model) for car and traffic Image Classification, training from NVIDIA DIGITS and Caffe2.
 Real-time image snapshots validation process was held on NVIDIA Jetson TX2, which has an ability of performing embedded GPU CUDA-processing power on Neural Networks with low power(voltage) source(12v usage as like standard cars).

-Implemented CUDA programming and OpenCV image processing for ROI segmentation, with sub-processing sound notification process
+Implemented C++ CUDA programming and Python OpenCV image processing for ROI segmentation, with sub-processing sound notification process

 VIP briefing in Engineering Education Festa 2017 and Press @ http://www.honam.co.kr/read.php3?aid=1510239600539545228